 A call sheet is a document sent out to the cast and crew that outlines who needs to be on set at what time (the “call time”).
 It also features other key details for the day such as shooting schedule, weather conditions, parking directions, safety precautions, break times, and all other pertinent details.

-- The 1st AD, producer, or production coordinator creates it
+- The 1st AD, producer, or prod. coordinator creates it

 - Leave room for last minute modifications